GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/shielded-folder/README.md

 ## Customizations

+### Organization policy
+You can configure the Organization policy enforced on the folder editing yaml files in the [org-policies](./data/org-policies/) folder.
+An opinionated list of policies that we suggest enforcing is listed.

+Some additional Organization policy constraints you may want to evaluate adding:
+* 'constraints/gcp.resourceLocations': to define the locations where location-based GCP resources can be created.
+* 'constraints/gcp.restrictCmekCryptoKeyProjects': to define which projects may be used to supply Customer-Managed Encryption Keys (CMEK) when creating resources.

 ### VPC Service Control
 VPC Service Control is configured to have a Perimeter containing all projects within the folder.
 Additional projects you may add to the folder won't be automatically added to the perimeter, and a new `terraform apply` is needed to add the project to the perimeter.